FAQ

 - Allows to call the original function

-- Works well for statically linked (not dynamically linked, like .so libraries) functions that are called from other
+- Works well for statically linked functions even if called from within the same file

 LD_PRELOAD